theatl-social/pyfedi/INSTALL.md

 * BOUNCE_ADDRESS is where email bounces will go to.
 If BOUNCE_* is configured then all emails in that inbox will be treated as bounces and deleted after extracting the email addresses in them.
 Use a dedicated inbox for bounces, not a inbox you also use for other purposes.

+### Development mode

+Setting `MODE=development` in the `.env` file will enable the `<your-site>/dev/tools` page.

+That page can be accessed from the `Admin` navigation drop down, or nav bar as `Dev Tools`.
+That page has buttons that can create/delete communities and topics.
+The communities and topics will all begin with "dev_".

 <div id="initialise-database-and-setup-admin-account"></div>